 What is Homes Direct?

-Why is Homes Direct closing?
+Why has Homes Direct closed?

 Housing associations can let their homes themselves or take referrals from their local authority.
 Some of the organisations using Homes Direct have started operating their own schemes to re-let their homes.
 This means that they no longer need to advertise on Homes Direct.